Connor-Tal/Calculator/README.txt

 Also to test how long something takes to appear in a bunch or random numbers/strings of letters This records the trials and the amount of seconds it takes
-WARNING: This prosses takes a lot of memory and time (find.py)
+WARNING: This prosses takes a lot of memory and time!
+(find.py)

+The Employee Management Tool
+Lets you add, delete, and edit employees information Right now there is a hardcap of 2 employees but I plan to add more
+WARNING: This is incomplete and will be updated soon but for now EXPECT BUGS!
+(employee.py)